 I had one called Digital (doh) and one called clip art. (doh, doh) Lots of thought went into that.

-After making my Clip Art which was the result of having 200 pages of drawings I had lying around.
+I made Clip Art – which was the result of having 200 pages of drawings I had lying around.
 Some did well, others not so well.
 I felt like my time was worth lots of money.
 So I priced my items way over the top of the average price bracket.
 Lots of views and favourites, no sales.
 Or very few anyway.

 Etsy has a lot of traffic which would be impossible for a single person even to begin to replicate, so this is how you can justify lower prices.